Football Lads Alliance: FLA split and formation of DFLA

-The organisation split with some senior activists setting up the Democratic Football Lads Alliance (DFLA or the "Democratic FLA" or "true FLA").
+When the FLA split, some senior FLA activists set up the DFLA, claiming to represent the "true FLA".
 It has adopted the slogan "Against All Extremism".
 The DFLA leader and march organiser is Phillip Hickin.

 On 13 October 2018, the DFLA staged a rally in central London which was stopped by anti-fascist protesters, and resulted in violence against the police.
 Later that week, Premier League club, West Ham United suspended their under-18s coach, Mark Phillips, following his attendance at the DFLA rally.
 The club said "We have a zero tolerance policy to any form of violent or abusive behaviour.
 We continue to protect and cherish those values and we remain committed to ensuring that every single member of the West Ham family feels safe, respected and included."

 An anti-Brexit rally in London on 7 September 2019 was disrupted by pro-Brexit demonstrators organized by the DFLA.